ABOUT

 transquility - a state of harmony through persistent change in form

-i came up with this word to use as a creative tuning fork. it describes a kind of peace that accompanies creative expression while being mindful of its impermanence. it describes the flow imbued within a live jam session with friends. the hypnotic focus of having sex, doing drugs, dancing, or getting tattooed. they’re the moments in which exploration and evolution are happening.
+i created this word for use as a creative tuning fork. it describes the peace that accompanies creative expression while being mindful of its impermanence. it describes the flow imbued within improvisational jazz. the hypnotic focus of sex, dancing with strangers, or getting tattooed. they’re the moments in which we become channels for the divine by letting go and exploring.

-after many years of existential cynicism sprinkled with anxious exhaustion, this framework has given me a lens through which i occasionally find solace in the fluid absurdity of life.
+after many years of existential cynicism, this framework has given me a lens through which i occasionally find solace in the absurdity of life.

 more context for the curious: